mattConn/harbour-drag-and-drop/README.md

 - annotations `string[]`
 	- Text data for draggable annotations.
 Has a single value hard-coded in for demo.
 - draggableGroup `object`
-	- Object containing data for VueDraggable components
+	- Object containing data for VueDraggable components.

 ### Methods